danielt1263/using-promises/README.md

 Here we are doing more object extraction.

  * Notice how all the `completion(nil, APIError)` calls are getting rolled into the promise's `catch` clause.

+## Slide 7:

+What's left is a loop that goes though the `photosReceived` array and uses it to create a `[FlickerPhoto]` array.
+In other words, it's a transformation which is exactly what `map` is good for.
+To make the fact that this code is just doing a data transformation, we have extracted the relevent code into an `init` method.

+ * Notice how much cleaner this makes the array.
+ * This particular step doesn't have anything to do with Promises.
+It's just good practice.